SuperCowPowers/zat/docs/examples.md

 ### Tor detection and port number count

-See bat/examples/tor\_and\_port\_count.py for the code.
+See zat/examples/tor\_and\_port\_count.py for the code.

 This example will go through ssl.log files and try to identify possible Tor traffic.
 This is done by using the well known pattern of the Issuer and Subject ID in the certificates.
-Please note that your Bro installation will have to be configured to log these fields for this to work.
+Please note that your Zeek installation will have to be configured to log these fields for this to work.
 Further info about how to do that can be found here: [SSL Log
 Info](https://www.bro.org/sphinx/scripts/base/protocols/ssl/main.bro.html#type-SSL::Info)

-**Example Output:** Run this example script on your Bro ssl.log\...
+**Example Output:** Run this example script on your Zeek ssl.log\...

     Possible Tor connection found
     From: 10.0.0.126 To: 82.96.35.7 Port: 443